milwad-dev/laravel-validate/docs/1.x/valid-hashtag.md

 ## ValidHashtag

-If you need to validation hashtag for example tags input, you can use `ValidHashtag` rule:
+If you need to validate a hashtag for example tags input, you can use the `ValidHashtag` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidHashtag;